 Before the Procession of El Cristo de los favores at 3pm at Campo del Principe there is a service to ask for wishes to be granted.
 This traditional act attracts large crowds on the square.

-- Soledad leaves Santo Domingo in the Realejo at 1.45pm and later leaves the Monasterio de San Jeronimo on Calle Rector Lopez Argueta at 7pm.
+- Soledad leaves Santo Domingo in the Realejo at 1.45pm.

-- Ferroviarios leaves the Church of San Juan de Letran on Av Constitucion at 4.30pm and ends just past midnight.
+- Ferroviarios leaves the Church of San Juan de Letran on Av Constitucion at 4.30pm and ends just at midnight.

-- Escolapios leaves from Church in the at 6pm and ends at 3am
+- Escolapios leaves from Church iat 5.30pm and ends at 11pm

 On Saturday only the Santa Maria de la Alhambra leaves the church and it has one float inspired in the Lions Courtyard of the Alhambra palace.
 The best place to see this is on the Cuesta Gomerez as it passes through the archway coming down from the Alhambra into Plaza Nueva.